habby-bit/EatTheBurger/README.md

 ## Preview

-Below are some example images of the deployed app!
+Below is an example image of the deployed app!

 ![BurgerApp Example](public/assets/img/AppStills.png)